inpsyde/composer-asset-compiler/README.md

 ### Default packages configuration

-Even if the asset compiler provides a very flexible way to configure granularly every package (or group of similar packages) in a different way, the reality is that more often than not the `dependencies` and `script` configuration are the same.
+Even if the asset compiler provides a very flexible way to granularly configure every package (or group of similar packages) in a different way, the reality is that more often than not the `dependencies` and `script` configuration are the same.

 When that's the case, having to set same properties again and again might be quite verbose.

-Take this example:
+Let's take this example:

 ```json
 {